Shaki-1/ai-ops-assistant-aws/README.md

 ## Overview

-AI Ops Assistant is a full-stack cloud-based application designed to help system administrators analyze logs, diagnose issues, and generate troubleshooting recommendations using AI.
+AI Ops Assistant is a cloud-based application designed to help system administrators analyze logs, diagnose issues, and generate troubleshooting recommendations using AI.

-The system is deployed on AWS EC2 and integrates a modern frontend, a Node.js backend, and an external AI provider (Groq) for real-time analysis.
+The application is deployed on AWS EC2 and combines a frontend dashboard, a Node.js backend, and an external AI provider (Groq) to deliver real-time insights.

 ---